 COVID-19: We’re Here to Help

-Cal Water recognizes the impact the coronavirus pandemic is having on all of its customers, but it is encouraging those who have been especially hard hit—by a job loss, illness, or other hardship—to call their local Cal Water Customer Centers for assistance.
+Cal Water recognizes the impact the coronavirus pandemic has had on many of our customers, but we encourage those who have been especially hard hit—by a job loss, illness, or other hardship—to call their local Cal Water Customer Centers for assistance.
 See a complete list of local Customer Centers and phone numbers.

-“We want to help our customers through this unprecedented, challenging time, whether that means offering a due date extension or helping someone enroll in our Low-Income Ratepayer Assistance program.
+“We want to help our customers through this unprecedented, challenging time, whether that means offering a due date extension or helping someone enroll in our Customer Assistance Program.
 Now more than ever, we want customers to know we are here for them,” said Martin A. Kropelnicki, President and CEO.

 To minimize personal contact, we have closed our Customer Center lobbies until further notice, but we are still here to serve you.
 If you need to make a payment, you may do so online, or see other ways to pay your bill.
 We are also available to assist you personally.
 If you need assistance during business hours, please contact us by phone, email, or through our Contact Us page.